Why Study Linguistics?

 - Technology: How can our understanding of language inform technology like speech recognition, artificial intelligence, and speech synthesis, and vice versa?

-Linguistic Studies at UTM offers three programs:
+The Department of Language Studies at UTM offers three programs in Linguistic Studies:

 - Major program in Linguistic Studies (ERMAJ1850)